-It is an objective of the Council to: Ensure that all new development proposals, incorporate s communications service infrastructure broadband, including ducting on an open access basis.
-Facilitate the provision of adequate telecommunication infrastructure within the plan area, including telephone and broadband services, to the requirements of the relevant service providers and in accordance with the principles of proper planning and sustainable development.
+- IESO 11 Ensure that all new development proposals, incorporate s communications service infrastructure broadband, including ducting on an open access basis. - IESO 12 Facilitate the provision of adequate telecommunication infrastructure within the plan area, including telephone and broadband services, to the requirements of the relevant service providers and in accordance with the principles of proper planning and sustainable development.